OttoHung/docker.tutorials/docs/build_context_flag.md

 >

 The build context will be cloned to a directory with the name of the repository in the `WORKDIR`.
-For example, the name of repository is `docker.tutorials` and the build context will be stored in a directory named `docker.tutorials` in this case:
+For example, the name of a repository is `docker.tutorials` and the build context will be stored in a directory named `docker.tutorials` in this case:
 ```